SUKOHI/Metaphor/README.md

 ###with Where clause

-You can use where the following methods for meta table when retrieving data.
+You can use the following `where` methods for meta table when retrieving data.

 * whereMeta
 * orWhereMeta